Chettinad Airport: Importance of this airport

 The INS Parundu airbase serves for Indian navy which strategically locates very close to ceylon which causes several inabilities of Indian navy to cooperate with commercial airline and this airbase has a runway length of just 920 Meters which is not capable of handling medium and larger flights.
 It has the capability to handle just 20 seater airplanes in its runway.
-Moreover the runway of this airbase is sandwiched between Highway Road(Madurai Rameswaram Highway) and Railway Track(Manamadurai - Rameswaram branch line) which makes this airbase unfit for future expansion.
+Moreover, the runway of this airbase is sandwiched between Highway Road(Madurai Rameswaram Highway) and Railway Track(Manamadurai - Rameswaram branch line) which makes this airbase unfit for future expansion.
 So it is not possible to locate an airport at INS Parundu.
 Instead karaikudi airstrip which is few kilometers away from INS Parundu airbase can be the best option for making an airport because it has 2 runways spans 2000 Meters and 1500 Metres with no constructed buildings and no upcoming projects around it.

+Incidents

+On November 13, 2025, a Single Engined cessna aircraft was met with an accident due to failure of the engine which was conducting training for pilots in the scheduled route between Salem - Karaikudi - Salem sector.
+The flight partially crash landed on the Karaikudi Trichy Highway with no casualties.